 Adaptation to different DPI settings

-Players have different DPI preferences – high DPI for quick movements and turns, low DPI for precise aiming.
-LOD works in conjunction with DPI.
+Gamers have different DPI preferences – high DPI for fast movements and turns, low DPI for precise aiming.
+LOD works hand in hand with DPI.

-- At high DPI, a lower LOD helps to avoid unnecessary tracking errors when quickly lifting the mouse.
+- At high DPI, a lower LOD helps prevent unnecessary tracking errors when quickly lifting the mouse.

-- At low DPI, a slightly higher LOD can keep the cursor stable during slow, precise movements and make the control feel more natural.
+- At low DPI, a slightly higher LOD can keep the cursor stable during slow, precise movements, making control feel more natural.

-In everyday office use, the mouse is often briefly lifted.
-A suitable level of deflection (LOD) ensures that the mouse stops responding immediately when lifted.
+In office work, the mouse is often briefly lifted.
+An appropriate LOD ensures that the mouse immediately stops reacting as soon as it's lifted.
 This gives the user more control over the mouse position and improves accuracy and efficiency.

-Office environments are often diverse, with various surfaces.
-A mouse with a suitable LOD adapts better to different surfaces – from classic mousepads to wooden surfaces and smooth surfaces like glass – and reduces cursor jitter or malfunctions caused by changing surfaces.
+Office environments are often varied, with diverse surfaces.
+A mouse with a suitable LOD adapts better to different surfaces – from classic mousepads to wooden surfaces to smooth surfaces like glass – and reduces cursor jitter or malfunctions due to changing surfaces.

-The correct LOD allows for a more natural lifting and lowering of the hand when using the mouse, without having to consciously adjust the hand position.
+The correct LOD allows for a more natural lifting and lowering of the hand when using the mouse, without having to consciously adjust hand posture.

-This makes longer periods of computer work more comfortable, reduces hand fatigue and lowers the risk of conditions such as carpal tunnel syndrome.
+This makes longer computer work more comfortable, reduces hand fatigue, and lessens the risk of conditions such as carpal tunnel syndrome.

-If the LOD (Level of Detail) matches individual usage habits, users can grip and operate the mouse more comfortably.
+When the LOD matches individual usage habits, users can grip and operate the mouse more comfortably.

-Different use cases require different mouse LOD values.
+Different applications require different mouse LOD values.
 Below are the recommended LOD values for common scenarios.

 |---|---|---|